 The current Suzuki Vitara measures 4,175 mm in length, 1,775 mm in width and 1,610 mm in height.
 It has a wheelbase of 2,500 mm.
 The all-new Suzuki Vitara is expected to be 4,200 mm long, 1,780 mm wide, and 1,620 mm tall and have the same wheelbase.
 The competition will include models like Hyundai Kona, Nissan Juke, Renault Captur, Peugeot 2008, Citroen C3 Aircross, and VW T-Cross.

 More significant changes in the Vitara can be expected on the inside, as the current model does not stack up with the competition in equipment.
 Fully digital instrument cluster with customisable layouts, HD, capacitive touchscreen, electronic parking brake, wireless charging, configurable mood lighting, 4G LTE Wi-FI hotspot and minimalist design are common features on B-SUVs today.
 While Suzuki would probably skim on some of these for cost concerns, it would need to at least meet halfway with large screens for the instruments and AVN, and have connected vehicle features.

 2021 Suzuki Vitara engine

 The next-gen Suzuki Vitara will likely ride on an improved version of the current platform.
-Under the hood, the K14C 1.4-litre Boosterjet petrol engine (136 PS/210 Nm) of the old model was expected at launch.
-However, this engine has been replaced by the K14D 1.4-litre Boosterjet petrol unit that should serve the next-gen model.
+The current K14D 1.4-litre Boosterjet petrol unit should serve the next-gen model.

-The K14D engine is essentially an enhanced version of the K14C unit and is equipped with a fuel-saving mild-hybrid system called the Smart Hybrid Vehicle by Suzuki (SHVS).
+The K14D engine is essentially an enhanced version of the K14C and is equipped with a fuel-saving mild-hybrid system called the Smart Hybrid Vehicle by Suzuki (SHVS).
 The SHVS’s battery pack is a 48-volt unit with 8 Ah of capacity.
 An electric motor generating 10 kW (13.6 PS) and 50 Nm of torque using the energy stored in this battery pack assists the engine with various functions like torque-fill control, torque boost and idle stop.

 Suzuki Vitara Hybrid

 Leveraging its partnership with Toyota, the global leader in partially electric vehicles, Suzuki plans to have a greater level of electrification in SUVs.
-Following the Suzuki ACross (the rebadged RAV4 PHEV), the next-gen Vitara could be the SUV to benefit from Toyota’s advanced hybrid system, and is now a question of when.
+Following the Suzuki ACross (the rebadged RAV4 PHEV), the Vitara could benefit from Toyota’s advanced hybrid system or the in-house developed system announced during the mid-term plan revealed in February.